woocommerce/woocommerce/readme.txt

 * Enhancement - Improved shipping calculator experience.
 Shows destination country and added context to calculate shipping link. #20345
 * Enhancement - On the fly image generation for frontend, if image sizes are missing. #20011
 * Enhancement - SelectWoo enabled product categories dropdown widget. #20617
+* Enhancement - Make it easier to read and act upon the outdated template notice. #20732
 * Fix - Check billing email is posted before using in WC_Cart::check_customer_coupons. #20180
 * Fix - Shipping postcode formatting when only posting a billing address. #20330
 * Fix - Correctly show/hide save card checkbox on tokenization form. #20506